 So welcome was he that Mother Superior Jeannes des Agnes offered him a position at the nunnery when the current Ursaline director, Canon Moussant, passed away.
 Already busy with his duties in town, Father Urbain politely declined the offer, citing that he was unworthy of the position.

 This did not sit well with the ladies — especially one in particular.

 Mother Superior Jeanne Des Anges Was Obsessed With Father Urbain

 Jeanne isn’t depicted as the perfect nun in the pop-culture retellings of the Loudun possessions - there's a reason for that, and we'll get to it.
 In the meantime, let’s just say that if she hung up her habit and got married, her wedding dress wouldn’t be white.

 At any rate, Mother Superior was a nun who was juuuuust a little too excited to bring Father Urbain around.
-When he curved her invitation, he’d soon begin to know the scorn of a (mostly) sexless and obsessive woman.
+When he curved her invitation, he’d soon begin to know the scorn of a (mostly) inexperienced and obsessive woman.

 Rhetorically asking, does this sound like a healthy attraction from one nun to a priest?

 “When I did not see [Father Urbain], I burned with love for him and when he presented himself to me.
 I lacked the faith to combat the impure thoughts and movements that I felt.”

 This is taken from her autobiography, which also says she burned in this way for five long years.
 That’s a lot of pent-up heat.
 Too much, as it was later discovered.